Karl Ernst von Baer: Other topics

 The term Baer's law is also applied to the unconfirmed proposition that in the Northern Hemisphere, erosion occurs mostly on the right banks of rivers, and in the Southern Hemisphere on the left banks.
 In its more thorough formulation, which Baer never formulated himself, the erosion of rivers depends on the direction of flow, as well.
 For example, in the Northern Hemisphere, a section of river flowing in a north–south direction, according to the theory, erodes on its right bank due to the coriolis effect, while in an east–west section there is no preference.
 However, this was repudiated by Albert Einstein's tea leaf paradox.

+Baer investigated peculiar landforms in the vicinity of Volga Delta: groups of knolls with heights up to 25 m named Baer knolls after him.

 Awards and distinctions

 In 1849, he was elected a foreign honorary of the American Academy of Arts and Sciences.
 He was elected a foreign member of the Royal Swedish Academy of Sciences in 1850.
+In 1852, he was conferred the title of Honorary Fellow of the University of Tartu.
 He was the president of the Estonian Naturalists' Society in 1869–1876, and was a co-founder and first president of the Russian Entomological Society.
 In 1875, he became a foreign member of the Royal Netherlands Academy of Arts and Sciences.